Spica Cast Tips

 Parents have had success using a variety of baby slings to carry babies in spica casts.
 Remember that the cast adds weight and bulk, so make sure you feel comfortable when carrying your baby and that you are not straining your muscles.
 If your baby’s cast has a bar between the legs, a sling might not work.

 Cast appropriate clothing is available from select retailers.
 These specifically designed outfits are designed to fit over Spica Cast or Palvik Harness.
-Visit Hip-Pose to view clothing options or read their story in our Advocate Spotlight page.
+Hip-Pose has developed a clothing line designed specifically for patients of DDH.
+To see how Hip-Pose got started check them out our Advocate Spotlight page.

 Breastfeeding a Child in a Spica Cast